aaronkebede/PHY220/docs/index.md

-﻿# Welcome!
+# Welcome!

-This website containsa A suite of codes written to create experiments and analyze data for the **Physics 220** Class.
+This website contains a suite of codes written to create experiments and analyze data for the **Physics 220** Class.
 As the semester progresses, I will be sharing the list of codes we used to analyze different types of circuits.

 # Prerequisites
 I worked on a linux envirnoment for the most part, so here are the guides to install the required programs ona linux machine.

 1. Download and Install LabVIEW [\[Guide\]](https://www.ni.com/en-us/support/downloads/software-products/download.labview.html#411240).
-To locally access LabVIEW on a Linux Machine, follow  [this guide](https://220.kebede.org/labview)
+To locally access LabVIEW on a Linux Machine, follow  [this guide.](https://220.kebede.org/labview)
 2. We run analyses on Python.
 We recommend installing python from Anaconda [distribution](https://www.anaconda.com/products/individual).
 3. To view the required dependencies for running the data analysis, vist  [environment.yml](https://github.com/aaronkebede/PHY220/blob/main/environment.yml)
-4. We run analyses on JupyterLab, so, install Jupyter as well.
-[Installation Guide](https://jupyterhub.readthedocs.io/en/stable/quickstart.html)
+4. We run analyses on JupyterLab, so, install Jupyter as well.  [[Installation Guide]](https://jupyterhub.readthedocs.io/en/stable/quickstart.html)

 ## First Project